Database of Precedents

 -

-2.7 Complaints and appeals – ECCE – Partial compliance (2017) Functioning of the appeals process
+2.7 Complaints and appeals – ANECA – Compliance (2018) Availabily of appeals for monitoring procedures

 Full decision: see agency register entry